-The Directors of your Company have immense pleasure in presenting the37th Board Report on the Company's business and operations together with the AuditedStatement of Accounts for the Financial Year ended 31st March 2017.
+The Directors of your Company have immense pleasure in presenting the37th Board Report on the Company's business and operations together with the AuditedStatement of Accounts for the financial year ended 31st March 2021.
 Consolidatedperformance of the Company and its subsidiaries has been referred to wherever required.

 FINANCIAL RESULTS AND APPROPRIATIONS

 In compliance with the provisions of the Companies Act 2013 and SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 (ListingRegulations) the Company has prepared its standalone and consolidated statements as perIND-AS for the financial year 2020-21.
 Your company's performance on standalone basisduring the year as compared with that of during the previous year is summarised as under:

 |Total expenses excluding depreciation and finance cost ||14153.88 ||18356.38 |

 |Depreciation ||116.99 ||158.55 |

 |2 Net Profit/(Loss) before Tax ||(6608.15) ||(7823.94) |

 |Less: || || |

 |3 Net Profit/(Loss) After Tax but before prior period items ||(4419.49) ||(5980.98) |